vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_reading_tweets_from_file.html.md

 **How to test**

 * Uninstall the app if you are using your phone.
 If using AVD, restart it.
 This is to ensure the cached file is deleted.
-* The first time you will deploy the app, the Tweet List screen is empty.
-You will see an error in LogCat as there will not be any cached file.
+* The first time you deploy the app, the Tweet List screen will be empty.
+You will see an error in LogCat because the cached file has not been created yet.

 <%= image_tag "twitter-client/read-tweets-error.png" %>

 * On subsequent visits to Tweet list screen, you will always see the tweets.

-This is how it will be in actual app as well.
+This is how it will be in the actual app as well.
 The first time the app loads after installation, there are no tweets.
 From the next load, there will always be tweets in the file.
 Going ahead, we are going to move tweet generation & writing part (steps 2 & 3) into a separate thread.
-The reading tweet & showing it on screen (steps 1 & 4) stays in the main Activity thread.
+The reading tweet & showing it on screen (steps 1 & 4) will stay in the main Activity thread.